What do you do if your husband always leaves you hanging in bed? He’s satisfied, but you’re left frustrated?

 4. Have His and Her Nights

-Finally, if he just won’t get it, then suggest that you have “his” and “her” nights over the course of the month.
+Finally, if he just doesn’t get that you need more time to be sexually satisfied, then suggest that you have “his” and “her” nights over the course of the month.
 Some nights can be just normal, but let’s say two Saturdays a month are her nights and two are his nights.
 And on her nights, you get to decide exactly what you want him to do.
 As long as it’s reciprocated on his nights, he may be more eager.
 And once he understands what you like and see the response it gets, he may be more likely to do some of these things on “normal” nights, too.

 What if none of these things works?
 Then you really do have an issue with selfishness in your marriage, and that is what needs to be dealt with–not the sex.
 But I really think for most couples it’s usually ignorance–ignorance of how a woman’s body works, and ignorance that it’s actually bothering you.
 Men hear so much that women don’t enjoy sex, after all, that they may honestly think you don’t care and you’d rather have it over with quickly.